Stability conditions on irreducible projective curves: Backgrounds on Stability Conditions

 \begin{definition} A stability condition $\sigma$ on $\DCoh(C)$ is called \defi{numerical} if its central charge factors through the surjection $(\rank,\deg)\colon K(C)\rightarrow\bz^{\oplus 2}$. \end{definition}

-The following (pre)-stability conditions on $\DCoh(C)$ are based on the existence of Harder--Narasimhan filtrations and Jordan--Hölder filtrations for the stability of sheaves \cite{HL}.
+The following (pre)-stability conditions on $\DCoh(C)$ are based on the existence of Harder--Narasimhan filtrations and Jordan--Hölder filtrations for the slope stability of coherent sheaves (see \cite{HL} for more details).

-\begin{example}[{{\cite[Example 5.4]{Bri07} and \cite{BK06}}}] The slope stability of sheaves induces a locally finite numerical stability condition $(\schp,Z)$ on $\DCoh(C)$ such that $\schp(\phi)$ contains the zero object and all slope semistable coherent sheaves on $C$ for $\phi\in(0,1]$ and $Z(r,d)=-d+r\bm{i}$. \end{example}
+\begin{example}[{{\cite[Example 5.4]{Bri07} and \cite{BK06}}}] The slope stability gives a locally finite numerical stability condition $(\schp,Z)$ on $\DCoh(C)$ such that $\schp(\phi)$ contains the zero object and all slope semistable coherent sheaves on $C$ with phase $\phi$ with respect to the slope stability for $\phi\in(0,1]$, and the central charge $Z(r,d)=-d+r\bm{i}$. \end{example}

 \begin{example} Let $\beta\in\br\cup\{\infty\}$, then one has a torsion pair